edumserrano/monocart-code-coverage-demo/README.md

 Run `npm run test-monocart` from the root of the repo.
 This command will:
 1) cleans test results and code coverage directories to make sure we are always on a fresh state.
 2) updates the `angular.json` file that is at the root of the repo.
-3) runs the playwright tests at /tests/monocart.
+3) runs the playwright tests at `/tests/monocart`.
 This uses a [playwright.config.ts](/tests/monocart/playwright.config.ts) and [example.spec.ts test](/tests/monocart/example.spec.ts) configured to collect code coverage using playwright's coverage api (V8) and then produce a report using `monocart-reporter`.

 After running `npm run test-monocart` you can open the code coverage report by running `npm run open-monocart-coverage`.

 ## Potential bug

-When instrumenting the playwright tests using [istanbul](https://github.com/gotwarlost/istanbul) via the [babel-plugin-istanbul plugin](https://github.com/istanbuljs/babel-plugin-istanbul) the code coverage shows accurately whilst when using [monocart-reporter](https://github.com/cenfun/monocart-reporter) some lines that should be covered show as uncovered even though there's an indication those lines have been executed X number of times.
+When instrumenting the playwright tests using [istanbul](https://github.com/gotwarlost/istanbul) via the [babel-plugin-istanbul plugin](https://github.com/istanbuljs/babel-plugin-istanbul) the code coverage shows accurately whilst when using `V8` and [monocart-reporter](https://github.com/cenfun/monocart-reporter) some lines that should be covered show as uncovered even though there's an indication those lines have been executed X number of times.

 > please be patient, the npm commands to execute the tests take about 20s to complete on my machine.